mohamedabdelsalam578/Pharmacy-Management-System/README.md

 4. **Running the Project**
    - Right-click project in Projects window
    - Select "Run" or press F6
-   - Program will start in extended mode
+   - The program will automatically start in extended mode with all features enabled
+   - No command line arguments are needed

 ## Test Credentials
 - Admin: username "admin", password "admin123"